 Your thank you page intently is a sign that you care about your potential customers and your brand.

-Start creating your lead capture landing page with a “thank you page” today with EngageBay.
+Start creating your lead capture page with a “thank you page” today with EngageBay.

 5. Not doing enough to get focused attention o your CTA

-For example, on this landing page, KeyShot 5 uses a plain CTA “Download” for its form.
+For example, on this lead capture page, KeyShot 5 uses a plain CTA “Download” for its form.

 The form collects data for a 14-day free trial.
 This benefit has not been used to enhance the CTA.

-Here are a few checklist items to help you remove unnecessary links from the landing page:
+Here are a few checklist items to help you remove unnecessary links from the lead capture page:

 - Cut the footer out